background-image

 What software or tools are you familiar with that are relevant to this role?

 I am familiar with electronic health record (EHR) systems, such as Epic and Cerner, as well as Microsoft Office Suite for administrative tasks.
-I have used these tools to manage patient information, schedule appointments, and maintain accurate records.
+I have also used scheduling software to manage appointments effectively.

 icon